Edward Banbury

-Edward Banbury (1817 – 8 April 1871) was an English cricketer.
+Edward Banbury (c.
+1817 – 8 April 1871) was an English cricketer.
 He was born at Warley, Essex.

 Banbury made a single appearance in first-class cricket for the Marylebone Cricket Club against the Surrey Club at The Oval in 1846.
 In a match which Marylebone Cricket Club won by 48 runs, Banbury scored 4 runs in their first-innings before he was dismissed by William Martingell, while in their second-innings he was dismissed for a duck by Bill Brockwell.

 He died at Tring Park, Hertfordshire on 8 April 1871.